Impxrtant322/AniMouto-Experimental/README.md

 <a><img align="right" src="https://animouto.moe/logo_128px_bg.png"></a>

-### Experimental version of AniMouto with bug fixes.
+### Experimental version of AniMouto with new features and bug fixes.
 NOT THE ORIGINAL, DEVELOPED SEPERATELY.

 As the original developer of this application has said that they are focusing on other projects and not this, I have decided to take on the challenge of maintaining this project for years to come.